 Few people would be interested in the daily breakfast, lunch, or dinner of somebody who remains alive — but after death, characters are often mythologized and looked at under a new light.
 Knowing that Julia Child had French onion soup just before she died certainly emphasizes and even enhances the role she was so famous for as an American cook and writer popularizing French cuisine in the United States.

-Read on and discover the last meals eaten by 22 famous people throughout history.
-Will they surprise you, or will they reinforce famous reputations?
+Will these last meals surprise you, or will they reinforce famous reputations?
+Read on and discover the last meals eaten by 23 famous people throughout history.

 - Dîner en Blanc Is the Largest, Most Extravagant Dinner Party You’ve Never Heard Of

 - Meat Supplier Connected to Publix E.Coli Cases Issues Further Recall